 Completion of 23 years of Creditable Service (including Proportionate Service Credit and excluding pre-membership military service).
+For members hired on or after January 1, 2022 eligibility is age 50 and 25 years of service.

 Participation Period:

 Not to exceed 60 months.
 For members with less than 23 years of APRS Service as of February 17, 2016, the maximum participation period was extended to 84 months.